Example: Estimating an AR(1) process with noise

 end

-During the estimation, one needs to evaluate the objective function for each parameter guesses.
-Passing invariant parameters to the objective function is possible via defining an auxiliary structure which has to be a subtype of AuxiliaryParameters.
-One also needs to write a corresponding function to generate a default auxiliary structure as shown below.
-In this case, we pass the dimensions of the simulated sample.
+During the estimation, one needs to evaluate the objective function for each parameter guess.
+Passing invariant parameters to the objective function is possible via defining an auxiliary structure which has to be a subtype of AuxiliaryParameters

 struct AR1AuxPar{T<:Integer} <: AuxiliaryParameters